a7-software/andaman7-api/getting-started.md

 ## Step 3 : Add a device
 ***

-In this step, you will create a device.
-This is a requirement in order to share data with other users.
+In order to share data with other users, you need to create at least one device.
 In the Andaman7 application, devices are smartphones and tablets.
 But, in other contexts they might be anything else.
 For example, in hospitals, devices can be MRI machines or PET scanners.